ICLAS Grant for Training the Trainer in LAS Education in Europe

 In addition to the above:

-3) As part of the condition of the award, the awardee agrees to submit to ICLAS a short report on the outcome of the activity within 4 weeks of attendance.
+2) As part of the condition of the grant, the grantee agrees to submit to ICLAS a short report on the outcome of the activity not later than 4 after weeks after the action.

 Applications should be written in English and contain the following:

 - A cover letter, which should include information on the proposed activity.
-The statement should provide details of the course visited or developed, indicate what the candidate is hoping to gain, how he/she would use the knowledge and experience to be acquired, how that knowledge would be used.
+The statement should provide details of the course visited or developed, indicate what the candidate is hoping to gain, how he/she would use the knowledge and experience to be acquired, how that knowledge would be used as part of a training program.

 - Budget of the expenses.